bustroker/Bustroker.AnonymousWhatsapp.WebUI/readme.md

 heroku container:login
 ```

-Build current directory Dockerfile and push the image to heroku container registry, targeting the app created in heroku `anonymous-whatsapp`
+Build current directory Dockerfile and push the image to heroku container registry, targeting the app created in heroku `anonymous-whatsapp`.
+Next command does it all.
 ```
 heroku container:push web --app anonymous-whatsapp
 ```